 Overview

-Casdoor now can be used as SAML IdP.
-Up to now the Casdoor has supported the main feature of SAML 2.0 .
+Casdoor can now be used as a SAML IdP.
+Up to this point, Casdoor has supported the main features of SAML 2.0.

 Configuration in SP